-The inclusion of any item in a collection does not necessarily mean that the school or the center advocates or endorses the contents of that item. - B. Responsibility.
-The School Board of Levy County is legally responsible for all matters relating to the operation of Levy County Schools.
-The responsibility for the selection of education materials is delegated to the professionally trained personnel employed by the School Board of Levy County.
+The responsibility f.or the selection of education materials is delegated to the professionally trained personnel employed by the School Board of Levy County.
 Selection of materials involves many people: principals, teachers, supervisors, students, and media specialists.
-The responsibility for coordinating the selection of educational materials and making the recommendation for purchase rests with the professional personnel.
+The responsibility for coordinating the selection of educational materials and making the recommendation f.or purchase rests with the professional personnel.
 Selection procedures will be dealt with on a school to school basis to provide for individual school needs.
-Gift materials are judged by basic selection criteria and are accepted with the understanding that their use or disposition will be determined by the principal.
-Gifts of money will be used for needed materials designated by the principal.
+Gift materials are judged by basic selection criteria and are accepted with the understanding that their use or disposition vvill be determined by the principal.
+Gifts of money will be used f.or needed materials designated by the principal.